Gudini108/lowfound-openai-test-project/README.md

     - python manage.py makemigrations
     - python manage.py migrate

-6. Lauch project:
+8. Lauch project:
     - python3 manage.py runserver

 for windows based system:
     - python manage.py runserver

-Main page is available at http://127.0.0.1:8000/
+9. Go to main project page at http://127.0.0.1:8000/

-To gain access to OpenAI:

-1. Create file `.env`

-2. Add line `AI_API_KEY = 'YOUR_API_KEY'` to `.env` file

-3. Congratulations!
+10. Register as a new user and enter your question to the AI.